Liberty Alliance LLC

-Liberty Alliance, LLC is a private United States company with its headquarters in Atlanta, Georgia.
-It operates a collection of conservative and Christian websites.
+Liberty Alliance was a private United States company with its headquarters in Atlanta, Georgia.
+It operated a collection of conservative and Christian websites.

 In August 2012, Inc. magazine ranked Liberty Alliance number 576 on its sixth annual Inc. 5000, which is a ranking of the nation's fastest-growing private companies.
 It was also ranked number 12 in the fastest-growing top media companies category and ranked the 20th fastest-growing private company in the Atlanta, Georgia area.

 The Liberty Alliance publishes books through an imprint called White Hall.

+History

+The company was founded following the 2008 United States presidential election to oppose the policies of President Barack Obama.
+During the 2012 United States presidential election, it participated in a grassroots effort to oppose Obama's election by placing sticky notes at various gas stations criticizing the increased price of gasoline since he took office.

+During the 2016 United States presidential election, the company became active in promoting the election of President Donald Trump.
+It primarily used Facebook, creating 176 different pages to promote conservative ideas and Trump's candidacy.
+Writers for the company wrote articles which were then linked to from the company's Facebook pages.
+A report in The Financial Times cited the company as an example of the misinformation spreading online during the campaign.
+The company closed in 2017.